 If a student is switching schools (outside of PUSD), for any reason, they will need to turn in their Chromebook and charger.
-Also, all student district Chromebooks will be collected at the end of the 3 year lease agreement and new ones will be issued.
 If a senior fails to return their assigned Chromebook PUSD will withhold grades, diploma or transcripts per board policy AR 5125.2

 Will students be given cases with these devices?

 Yes.
 The district will be issuing a protective sleeve for all Chromebooks.